April 18, 2020

 And stare with lidless eyes at dangling meat hooks

-Or on red plastic tubs of chicken livers,
+Where plastic tubs overflow chicken livers,

 Desires, Thomas Hobbes writes, are but motions,